-17 Lessons learned after building products for startups - SoluteLabs
+17 Lessons Learnt After Building Products for Startups - SoluteLabs

 When you work with startups, learning becomes obvious.